Doing Proper Research

 You’re all set.

-You start looking into denver mobile app development, denever website development (denver web design), and prototyping companies.
+You start looking into mobile app development, website development, prototyping companies.
 You start figuring out how this thing’s gonna work.
 You spend hours going through your thoughts on the design.
 You still can’t believe no one has thought of this.
 You think of every conceivable way people would go through the pages and what features would be the most beneficial to make this an app that an everyday person is going to want to keep using over and over again.
 You finally set meetings with the companies that you had decided on.
 The meetings go well.
 You’re full of excitement.

 Then a bomb gets dropped.